Vango Banshee 200 Review

 No. Unless the two ‘men’ are 12 years old, it’s not really a two-man tent.
 The Banshee is a good sized one but you definitely wouldn’t fit a double mattress in it OR two single mattresses.

 The size of the Banshee is really good for hikers because we have boots and a big bag of stuff.
 Once I’m in the tent and have the bed sorted out I stash my bag at the bottom and empty the goodies around me at the top – food, camera, phone charger.
 There are two pockets either side, very handy for lifting the phone off the cold floor, your bottle so you know where to get it.

-Inside, there are two tensioning straps which reduce movement in the long pole.
+Inside, there are two tensioning straps which reduce movement in the long pole, increasing stability.
 This was introduced in 1993 and works great by the way.
 It is also very useful for hanging your head torch on!

 If you want a tent big enough for two fully grown real people you buy the Vango Banshee 300 (see below).